push-protocol/push-website/blog/2024-12-09-consumer-apps-that-can-be-built-on-push-chain/index.md

 ### →Universal AI Apps:

-Build on-chain Ai agents and platforms that are not bound to any single-chain and operate across chains autonomously using Push Chain’s shared state and Universal Smart Contract capabilies.
+Build on-chain Ai agents and platforms that are not bound to any single-chain and operate across chains autonomously using Push Chain’s shared state and Universal Smart Contract capabilities.

 Examples include: